leszek888/nfinance-frontend/README.md

 Assets:Current:Cash     -50.00
 Expenses:Groceries       50.00
 ```
-In this example, Assets have decreased, and Expenses increased, since the money went from Assets to Expenses, this example is pretty intuitive.
+In this example, Assets have decreased, and Expenses increased, this example is pretty intuitive.

 Second example:
 ```